HarbourMasters/oot/README.md

 Some tasks also don't require much knowledge to get started.

 Most discussions happen on our [Discord Server](https://discord.zelda64.dev), where you are welcome to ask if you need help getting started, or if you have any questions regarding this project and other decompilation projects.

+## Licensing
+This is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode) as per the agreements of contributors [here](https://github.com/Dragorn421/oot-licensing/issues/1).
+If you have any issues with your work being used under the CC0 license please contact us.